Home | About me | Contact | What's new | Privacy | Search

 Map showing status of Harry Wurzbach Military Highway construction in 1943

-NW Military-- it would have connected to US 87 (Fredericksburg Road) just north of Wurzbach Rd.
+Also note the early proposal for Loop 410 (referred to as "Military Loop" in the notes) west of NW Military — it would have connected to US 87 (Fredericksburg Road) just north of Wurzbach Rd.

 (Source: Texas State Library and Archives)